 '''

 1 @Enclave

 class UpdatablePasswordChecker {

-2

 @Secret static String password;

-4

-5

-6

 @Gateway

 public static void updatePassword(String currPass, String newPass) {

-7

 if (checkPassword(currPass) == true) {

-8

-9

 password = newPass:

-1 1

 10

 @Gateway

 11

 public static boolean checkPassword(String guess) {

 12

 boolean result = false;

 13

 String guessE = endorse(guess);

 14

 if (endorse(password).equals(guessE)) {

 15

 // endorsing password

 result = true; // result of type

-16

 17

-18

 return declassify(result); // declassifying result

 19 }

 }

 '''

-system enabling verification of secure partitioning against realistic attacker models; (c) formalization and soundness proofs with respect to semantic characterization of security; (d) a prototype implementation supported by case studies.
+and language support for programming in TEEs.
+J_E pushes the boundary in several directions providing: (a) language support for Java applications in Intel SGX; (b) a security type system enabling verification of secure partitioning against realistic attacker models; (c) formalization and soundness proofs with respect to semantic characterization of security; (d) a prototype implementation supported by case studies.

 Sinha et al. [15] present Moat, a system for statically verifying confidentiality properties of Intel SGX programs in the presence of passive and active attackers.
 They combine a flow sensitive type system with automated theorem proving to check confidentiality policies with declassification.
 Their active attacker is similar to our HAA attacker, assuming arbitrary modification of non-SGX code.
 By contrast, we focus on verifying robustness of an application against active attacker which has the advantage of using a more lightweight analysis whenever a program is already proved secure against passive attackers.
 Moreover, we consider more powerful attackers, and target languages with managed runtimes, thus shielding developers from SGX-specific details.
-Follow-up work by Sinha et al. [41] enforces Information Release Confinement, an access control policy which allows SGX code to perform arbitrary computations ensuring that it can only generate output to the non-SGX memory through encrypted channels.
+Follow-up work by Sinha et al. [40] enforces Information Release Confinement, an access control policy which allows SGX code to perform arbitrary computations ensuring that it can only generate output to the non-SGX memory through encrypted channels.
 While this approach cannot enforce expressive information flow policies, it implements Control Flow Integrity to ensure that an active attacker does not compromise the control flow of an executions.
 Our approach would require similar techniques to enforce security against the HRAA attacker.

 Inspired by Moat, Gollamudi and Chong [16] propose a security type system to enforce flexible information flow policies for an SGX-enabled imperative language.
 They abstract away the details of enclave management and develop a translation tool to automatically infer the parts of the program to be executed inside the enclaves.
 They consider active attackers and formalize security using knowledge-based conditions.
 By contrast, our approach enforces robustness for a mainstream language like Java.
-Recent work by Gollamudi et al. [42] uses enclaves to enforce more expressive confidentiality and integrity against passive attackers in a distributed setting.
+Recent work by Gollamudi et al. [41] uses enclaves to enforce more expressive confidentiality and integrity against passive attackers in a distributed setting.
 Like us, both works come with soundness proofs of security, with the key difference that our work targets robustness instead of variants of noninterference.
-Liu et al. [43], [44] study automated program partitioning with SGX for passive attackers.
+Liu et al. [42], [43] study automated program partitioning with SGX for passive attackers.
 We argue that passive attackers are too weak in the context of SGX, hence our work provides the formal grounds for extending and proving their techniques in a realistic setting.

 '''

-11 @Enclave

 12 class StatUtil {

-13

-@Secret static String key:
+@Secret static String kev:

-14

 15

 16

 @Gateway

 public static StatRecord process(EncRec rec) {

 17

 EncRec recE = endorse(rec);

 18

 Record rec = decrypt(key, recE);

 19

 // process the decrypted record

 20

 return declassify(rec);

 21

 22 } }

 '''

-A large array of works study IFC in distributed settings [19], [45], [46], [47], [48], [49].
+A large array of works study IFC in distributed settings [19], [44], [45], [46], [47], [48].
 These works address the problem of secure program partitioning across nodes in a distributed system under the assumption that low integrity nodes may be controlled by an active attacker.
 Our work draws inspiration from these approaches and extends them to capture attacker models arising in TEEs.